 - Approximately 85 miles southwest of the Twins Cities of Minneapolis and St. Paul, Minnesota State Mankato sits atop 303 acres overlooking the Minnesota River Valley.
-The Greater Mankato area has a population of nearly 53,000.
+The Greater Mankato area has a population of 101,647.

-- Minnesota State Mankato also serves students in Minneapolis-St. Paul with more than 30 programs available in the metro area, including graduate education in business, educational leadership and nursing.
-At least 40 programs are also available either completely online or paired with some classroom study as well.
+- Minnesota State Mankato also serves students in the metropolitan area with more than 25 programs available at locations in the Twin Cities, including graduate education in business, educational leadership and nursing.
+At least 50 programs (degree and certificate) are also available either completely online or paired with some classroom study.

-- Minnesota State Mankato adds $452 million annually to the Mankato economy (2013 Economic Impact Study by Wilder Research, St. Paul).
+- Minnesota State Mankato adds $781 million annually to the Mankato economy (2019 Minnesota State system study.)

-- More than 2,000 faculty and staff, including almost 750 teaching faculty.
-More than 80 percent of our full-time instructional faculty have terminal degrees.
+- Nearly 1,600 faculty and staff, including more than 700 teaching faculty.
+More than 90 percent of the full-time instructional faculty have terminal degrees.

 - Dr. Richard Davenport, President

-- Dr. Marilyn Wells, Provost and Senior Vice President for Academic Affairs
+- Dr. Marilyn Wells, Provost & Senior Vice President, Academic Affairs

-- Dr. David Jones, Vice President for Student Affairs and Enrollment Management
+- Dr. Lynn Akey, Vice President for Student Success, Analytics and Integrated Planning

-- Mr. Mark Johnson, CIO and Vice President for Technology
+- Mark Johnson, Vice President for IT Solutions & CIO

-- Mr. Kent Stanley, Vice President for University Advancement
+- Kent Stanley, Vice President for University Advancement

-- Mr. Richard J. Straka, Vice President for Finance and Administration
+- Richard Straka, Vice President for Finance & Administration

-- Recognized by the Council on Undergraduate Research as one of just 57 national leaders in undergraduate research in the United States.
+- Minnesota State Mankato is recognized by the Council on Undergraduate Research as one of the top 20 universities in undergraduate research in the United States.

-- Applied research opportunities through the Organizational Effectiveness Group; Center on Aging; Center for Continuous Learning; Center for School-University Partnerships; Center for Applied Research in Law Enforcement; International Renewable Energy Technology Institute; Kessel Institute for the Study of Peace and Change; Minnesota Center for Automotive Research; Minnesota Center for Engineering and Manufacturing Excellence; Minnesota Center for Transportation Research; Minnesota Modeling and Simulation Center; Minnesota Rapid Prototyping & Production Center; Small Business Development Center, Space Image Processing Center; Strategic Business, Education and Regional Partnerships; the annual Undergraduate Research Symposium; and the Water Resources Center.
+- Applied research opportunities abound through the Organizational Effectiveness Research Group; Chelsey Center on Aging; Mankato Area Lifelong Learners; Center for School-University Partnerships; International Renewable Energy Technology Institute; Kessel Institute for the Study of Peace and Change; Minnesota Center for Automotive Research; MN Center for Automotive Research Facilities; Minnesota Center for Engineering and Manufacturing Excellence; Minnesota Center for Transportation Research; Minnesota Modeling and Simulation Center; the Center for Innovation and Entrepreneurship; the Andreas Observatory; Center for Rural Policy and Development; Center for Transportation Research and Implementation; Minnesota Center for Rural Policy and Development; Organizational Effectiveness Research Group (OERG); Southern Minnesota Historical Center; Standeford Observatory; Urban and Regional Studies Institute (URSI); WALTER Weather Analysis Lab; Small Business Development Center; Strategic Business, Education and Regional Partnerships; the annual Undergraduate Research Symposium; and the Water Resources Center.

 - Three of the Minnesota Department of Education’s TRIO programs (Upward Bound, Student Support Services and Educational Talent Search) serving both underrepresented pre-college and college students.

-- NCAA Division I men’s and women’s hockey (Western Collegiate Hockey Association); NCAA Division II (Northern Sun Intercollegiate Conference) men’s baseball, basketball, cross country, football, golf, track and wrestling; and NCAA Division II women’s basketball, cross country, golf, soccer, softball, swimming, tennis, track and volleyball, all serving more than 600 student athletes.
+- The University plays NCAA Division I men’s and women’s hockey (Western Collegiate Hockey Association); NCAA Division II (Northern Sun Intercollegiate Conference) men’s baseball, basketball, cross country, football, golf, track and wrestling; and NCAA Division II women’s basketball, cross country, golf, soccer, softball, swimming, tennis, track and volleyball, all serving nearly 600 student athletes.

-- A vibrant campus life with more than 300 academic student groups, intramural sports, leadership and religious organizations, honorary and professional fraternities and sororities, and special interest groups; a nationally recognized service-learning program with more than 2,000 students participating; a Women’s Center; and an LGBT Center that helped earn Minnesota State Mankato’s status as one of the 100 Best Campuses for LGBT students by The Advocate College Guide for LGBT Students.
+- A vibrant campus life includes more than 200 academic student groups, intramural sports, leadership and religious organizations, honorary and professional fraternities and sororities, and special interest groups; a Women’s Center; an LGBT Center that helped earn Minnesota State Mankato’s status as one of the 100 Best Campuses for LGBT students by The Advocate College Guide for LGBT Students.

-- More than $127.6 million in scholarships, grants, work-study and other support received by more than 14,200 students in 2014-15; this includes federal, state and private loans and the opportunity to receive funds from federal and state work-study positions.
+- Approximately $124 million in scholarships, grants, work-study and other support was received by more than 14,000 students in 2018-19; this includes federal, state and private loans and the opportunity to receive funds from federal and state work-study positions.